jonnor/ESC-CNN-microcontroller/report/report.md

 Once training is completed, the model epoch with best performance on the validation set is selected for each of the cross-validation folds.
-The selected models are then evaluated on the test set.
+The selected models are then evaluated on the test set in each fold.

-In addition to the original Urbansound8k test set, the model performance is evaluated on two simplified variations:
+In addition to the standard cross-validation for Urbansound8k, the model performance is evaluated on two simplified variations:

 - Only clips where target sound is in the foreground